jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 If you have friends or family in the industry, let them know you're interested in an internship ask if they know of any opportunities.

-This is the dating equivalent of asking your friends or family if they know anyone who could be a potential match to date.

 ## Automate Your Internship Search
 If the career fair didn't pan out, you can turn to the internet.
 Google provides a _Jobs API_, which I described in [Automate Your Job Search](https://jhumelsine.github.io/2024/08/11/jobsearch.html#automate-your-job-search).